DHTMLX/docs-suite/docs/data_collection/api/datacollection_getsortingstates_method.md

 @example:
 const state = grid.data.getSortingStates();
-// -> [{by: "country", dir: "desc"}, {by: "population", dir: "desc"},]
+// -> [{by: "country", dir: "desc"}, {by: "population", dir: "desc"}]

 @descr:
-The return object includes the following properties:
+The return array contains objects with the following properties:

 - `by` - (*string|number*) the id of a data field (a column of Grid) to sort by
 - `dir` - (*"asc"|"desc"*) the direction of sorting: "asc" or "desc"